 For example, Andre Iguodala said: “At the end of the day, I’ve never seen such a good person get so much backlash from his peers.
 It’s kinda sticking to me.
 I’m trying to do whatever it takes to protect his legacy”.
 Then, Klay Thompson also talked about his superstar teammate: “He’s been a great teammate for 8 years, even a better friend.
 You root for guys like Steph Curry to be the MVP because he doesn’t take any shortcuts, he works extremely hard, he’s a family man and he’s just a prime example of what you want your leader to be.
 Huge ambassador to the community and, hopefully, you know, we can go down as one of the greater backcourts that went down to play.
 Obviously, it’s been a very beneficial partnership for us and couldn’t imagine playing with any other point guard because we have such great chemistry.
 We know each other families.
 I’m just thankful to share the court with him because he’s such a selfless, amazing competitor and teammate.”

 These are speaking for themselves really.
 It just shows how respected and beloved Steph is by his teammates.
 Also, it says something about his character, selflessness, and motivation to make others better.
 I believe that these statements are a true legacy to the person and leader that Steph is and that’s why I believe he is the most important person and the most responsible of the Warriors’ success.
 It is not easy to lead a team with Durant, Draymond, Klay, and Cousins.
 But he managed to do it and he does this at least since 2015.

 Basketball is more than the 48-minutes game that we see on the TV.
 The hours of work, the discussions behind the closed doors, the bonds that are being made, all of these are just a part of what it means to build a championship team.
-So if there’s one person who deserves the most credit for this, it is Steph Curry.
-That’s why he is the MVP of the Warriors.
+So if there’s one person who deserves the most credit for this, it is him.
+That’s why Steph Curry is the MVP of the Warriors.